Vylpes/Droplet/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Sonar, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Droplet, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 When you are creating an enhancement suggestion, please include as many details as possible.
 Fill out the suggestion with the steps that you imagine you would take if the feature you're requesting existed.